Christchurch City Libraries

-Christchurch City Libraries is operated by the Christchurch City Council and is a network of 21 libraries and a mobile book bus.
+Christchurch City Libraries is a network of 21 libraries and a mobile library, operated by the Christchurch City Council.
 Following the 2011 Christchurch earthquake the previous Christchurch Central Library building was demolished, and was replaced by a new central library building in Cathedral Square, Tūranga, which opened in 2018.
+A number of community libraries were also rebuilt post earthquake.

 Early history

 The library began as the Mechanics' Institute in 1859, when 100 subscribers leased temporary premises in the then Town Hall.
 The collection consisted of a few hundred books.

 By 1863, with the help of a grant from the Provincial Government, the Mechanics' Institute opened a building on a half-acre of freehold land on the corner of Cambridge Terrace and Hereford Street, purchased the year before at a cost of £262.10.0.
 This site was to remain the home of the library until 1982.

 Debt, dwindling subscribers and other problems forced the institute to hand over the building to the Provincial Government in 1873.
 By this time the collection numbered some 5,000 volumes, and was placed by the Province under the control of the new Canterbury College (later University).
 With the abolition of the provinces in 1876, the library became the property of the college, ratified by an Act of Parliament in 1878.